 Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

-But when you’re talking about the cost of Grammarly, you’re talking about two different products:
+But when talking about the cost of Grammarly, you’re really talking about three different products:

 - The first version is a free-to-use spelling, grammar, and punctuation checker.

 - The second is a paid service called Grammarly Premium.

 - The third is a paid service called Grammarly Business.

 While all of these tiers fall under the Grammarly umbrella, they differ greatly in terms of service quality.